Kitware/trame/docs/content/docs/tutorial-application.md

             ctrl.on_server_ready.add(view.update)       # update view once server is ready
 ```

-**Note**: The `layout.drawer as drawer` syntax is used to get a reference to the drawer to set some of the drawer's properties
+**Note**: The `layout.drawer as drawer` syntax is used to get a reference to the drawer to set some of the drawer's properties.

 <div class="print-break"></div>
 <a id="gui_toolbar-id"></a>